SAP/odata-vocabularies/UI.md

 InitialExpansionLevel|Int32|Initial number of levels to expand in a hierarchy defined for the queried collection.
 The hierarchy may be implicitly imposed by the sequence of the GroupBy, or by an explicit hierarchy annotation.
 Visualizations|\[AnnotationPath\]|Lists available visualization types.
 Currently supported types are UI.LineItem, UI.Chart, and UI.DataPoint.
 For each type, no more than a single annotation is meaningful.
 Multiple instances of the same visualization type shall be modeled with different PresentationVariants.
 A reference to UI.Lineitem should always be part of collection (least common denominator for renderers).
 The first entry of the collection is the default visualization.
-RequestAtLeast|\[PropertyPath\]|Properties that should always be included in the result of the queried collection SelectionFields|\[PropertyPath\]|Properties that should be presented for filtering a collection of entities.
+RequestAtLeast|\[PropertyPath\]|Properties that should always be included in the result of the queried collection SelectionFields *(Experimental)*|\[PropertyPath\]|Properties that should be presented for filtering a collection of entities.
 Can be provided inline or as a reference to a UI.SelectionFields annotation via Path.

 ## <a name="SelectionVariantType"></a>SelectionVariantType